 If rams were harnessed at joining, you‘ll have a good idea of which ewes will be first to lamb to give them priority feed.
 Late lambing ewes can be given lower priority feed and if any ewes didn’t cycle at all they could be cashed.

-If you were able to get the ewes scanned, then this accurate information can be used to determine feeding preferences – the best feed going to any bearing multiples.
+If you were able to get the ewes scanned, then this accurate information can be used to determine feeding preferences – the best feed going to the twin bearers.

-If you need to shear in June, make sure there is shelter or a shed if the weather gets wet and cold as chilled sheep off shears can die fast.
+If you need to shear in June, make sure there is shelter or a shed available if the weather gets really bad.
+Chilled sheep off shears can die fast.
 And remember a 60-day chemical-free period is needed before any wool is shorn and can be sold.

-Keep a look out for sheep rubbing on fence wires and posts incase they have lice.
-Check for them around the neck and spine, and get vet advice on what product to use and note the withholding period for meat.
-Lice are also getting resistant to chemicals so follow the instructions carefully.
+Sheep seen rubbing on fence wires and posts will have lice so check for them around the neck and backline, and get vet advice on what product to use and note the withholding period for meat.
+Lice are also getting resistant to chemicals too.

-Don’t waste time treating sheep with chronic footrot – cull them if you can’t cure them after a couple of treatments.
-They can be a source of permanent infection on the farm.
+Don’t waste time treating sheep with chronic footrot – cull them if you can’t cure them after a couple of treatments, as they are a source of permanent infection on the farm.
 Make sure you know the difference between footrot and foot scald, which is less serious and can be cured easily and usually goes when pastures dry up.

-If cows calve when emaciated (below BCS 3), there will be on-going problems in spring and they’ll be slow to cycle and get in calf again.
-Having cows calving at Christmas is not a good idea.
+Mature cows need to be in good condition for calving and any skinny pregnant cows need extra feed.
+If they calve when emaciated, there will be on-going problems in spring and they’ll be slow to cycle and get in calf again.
+Having cows calving at Christmas can be very inconvenient.

-All the official advice is that cows should calve at BCS 5, which is when they have rounded hips.
-But just notice how many cows you will see on dairy farms coming up to calving like that.
-A main reason for this is that the scoring method used by DairyNZ is too complicated to learn.
-See lifestyleblock.co.nz website for how to BCS cattle using an easier method.
+All the official advice is that cows should calve at Condition Score 5, which is when they have rounded hips.
+But just notice how few cows you see on dairy farms coming up to calving like that.
+See here for how to Body Condition Score (BCS) cattle using an easy method.

-A cow needs 180kg of DM to replace one condition score on top of the basic maintenance needs of the cow.
-This could equal a cow’s feed requirements at peak lactation, so plenty of supplements are needed, and it could take at least a month or more to see its effect if cows are skinny.
+A thin cow needs 180kg of DM to replace one condition score on top of the basic maintenance needs of the cow.
+This could equal a cow’s feed requirements at peak lactation, so plenty of supplements are needed, and it could take at least a month to see its effect.

 Lice are a regular winter problem, so again consult your vet about which product to use and the withholding times for meat and milk.
-There are over 40 products on the market and cattle lice too are becoming resistant to chemicals.
+There are many products on the market and cattle lice too are becoming resistant to chemicals.

-Facial eczema fungal spores should have gone, but watch for long-term effects of FE on stock.
+Facial eczema should have gone, but watch for any long-term effects on stock that were affected.
 Long-term zinc treatment can strip the copper reserves from the liver, so copper supplementation may be recommended.
 (Check with your vet).
-Copper deficiency shows up in black cattle when their hair turns ginger coloured.
+Copper deficiency shows up in black cattle as their hair turns ginger coloured.

 If there has been one beast affected by FE, others may have livers damaged by the toxins, so be on the lookout for milk fever at calving.

 Abortions over winter are always a worry as often the aborted foetus is very small and is hard to find.
+Even when you send the foetus for lab testing, it’s rare to get a positive diagnosis so you worry about more occurring.
 Talk to your vet as soon as you see trouble, as you never know if it’s a one-off or the start of an abortion storm.

 Only winter bulls on the property that you want to use next year.
 Any surplus bulls are a hazard and also eat feed that would be better used by productive females.
-Never put bulls out on the road verge to graze.
+Never put bulls or any cattle out on the road verge to graze.

-Don’t be tempted to buy calves in June to rear for sale as dairy weaners or for finishing.
-It’s far too early, as you’ll run into pasture shortage problems after weaning them at 8 weeks old and you’ll have to keep them inside on meal far too long to make a profit, especially if the weather is bad.
-Do a full budget before assuming that there’s good money in rearing dairy weaners for sale – there isn’t!
+Don’t be tempted to buy calves to rear that are born in June.
+It’s far too early, as you’ll run into pasture shortage problems after weaning them at 8 weeks old and you’ll have to keep them inside on meal too long to make a profit, especially if the weather is bad.
+Do a full financial budget before assuming that there’s good money in rearing dairy weaners for sale – there isn’t!

-Late July or August is early enough to start rearing calves.
+If you are going to buy calves to sell as dairy weaners in spring, do your homework early to find dairy farmers who will be willing to supply them in late July or August which is early enough to start.
 Buying direct from the farm avoids the risks of disease risks from saleyards and the calves have minimal stress moving from their farm to yours.
 If you pay a little bit above the going rate, the farmer will make sure you get a good deal and will offer good advice and support.